slytomcat/URLshortener/README.md

    4 - request for token expiration is disabled

-Mode value can be a sum of several modes, for example Mode=6 disables requests for short URL and for redirect
+Mode value can be a sum of several modes, for example Mode=6 disables requests for short URL and for token expiration.